What Is a Rhode Island Auto Dealer Bond?

 Most states require motor vehicle dealers to have a license before opening their doors to the public.
-One crucial part of the licensing process in Rhode Island is having a valid surety bond in place, known as a Rhode Island auto dealer bond.
-An auto dealer bond is meant to protect customers that conduct business with the auto dealer, as well as the state, from unlawful business practices.
+One crucial part of the licensing process in Rhode Island is having a valid Rhode Island auto dealer bond.
+An auto dealer bond protects customers that conduct business with the auto dealer, as well as the state, from unlawful business practices.

 Rhode Island Auto Dealer Bond Obligee Details